What Is Exhibition Management? How To Work Together For Better Results

 Unlike exhibitors, however, show organisers also have some other duties that exhibitors don’t have to address.
 For example, organisers have to liaise with the venue owners, choose a suitable venue, coordinate with the media, develop an event schedule, and deal with the registration of attendees and exhibitors.

-It’s helpful to think about exhibitor-organiser collaboration as a three-stage process, starting before the trade show happens and ending only some time after the show itself is over.
+It’s helpful to think about exhibitor-organiser collaboration as a three-stage process, starting before the event happens and ending only some time after the show itself is over.

 1. Pre-Event Collaboration